 Board Meetings are scheduled for every quarter with additional meetings to be convened as and when required.
 At least four (4) Board Meetings are held annually, each meeting being scheduled to be held within two (2) months after each quarter to consider the quarterly financial results and to review operational performance.

-In convening the Board meetings, all procedures to meet the requirements of a valid Board Meeting shall follow the Company’s Articles of Association.
+In convening the Board meetings, all procedures to meet the requirements of a valid Board Meeting shall follow the Company’s Constitution.
 All proceedings in Board Meetings are recorded as minutes and signed by the Chairman of the meeting or Chairman of the next meeting, in accordance with the provisions of the Companies Act, 1965.
 Minutes of the Board Meetings will include a record of the decision and resolution of the Board Meetings and are properly maintained.

 Code of Conduct